top of page

 Rationale:

-Maine’s General Assistance program unfairly targets rural Maine as a source of funds, with little benefit to the towns in return.
+Maine’s General Assistance program unfairly targets rural Maine as a source of funds for urban and suburban areas, with little benefit to those rural towns in return.
 The General Assistance program will be adjusted to make the system work for all municipalities, not simply larger cities.
-The welfare state is alive and well in Maine and must be addressed immediately through education and labor training initiatives.
+The welfare state is alive and well in Maine and must be addressed immediately through elimination of fraud along with education and labor training initiatives.

-Maine’s Child Protective Services will be under strict orders to seek safer placements for children in state custody.
-Many children have died while in the custody of the State of Maine.
-As recently as June of 2025, a child died in Lewiston following several direct warnings to the department from citizens who had knowledge of the dangers involved with this placement.
-As in the past, nothing was done to protect that child.
+Maine’s Child Protective Services needs to be under strict rules that seek safer placements for children in state custody.
+Almost 150 children have died while in the custody of the State of Maine in recent years.
+As recently as June of 2025, a child died in Lewiston following several direct warnings to the department from citizens who had knowledge of the dangers involved with the placement.
+As in the past, not enough was done to protect that child.

-The privately-issued “Walk a Mile in Their Shoes” report, authored by former Secretary of State and Senator Bill Diamond is an excellent starting point for positive policy reform.
-We will seek more assistance from experts from outside the department, and set challenging progress benchmarks for our employees to follow.
+The privately-issued “Walk a Mile in Their Shoes” report, authored by the late Bill Diamond is an excellent starting point for positive policy reform.
+The Libby Administration will seek more assistance from experts from outside the department, and set challenging progress benchmarks for our employees to follow.

 Updated Logo_edited.jpg